 While at UNT, Dr. Laursen performed and recorded with the Wind Symphony, Symphony Orchestra, Baroque Orchestra, Opera program, and in the Center for Chamber Brass Quintet.
 As a teaching fellow at UNT, Dr. Laursen taught brass methods and in the horn studio.
 Additionally, she was heavily involved in the Music and Medicine program working with Dr. Kris Chesky.
 Together they published an article in the Journal Medical Problems of Performing Artists in 2014, “Addressing the NASM Health and Safety Standard Through Curricular Changes in a Brass Methods Course: An Outcome Study.”

 As a Wyoming native, Dr. Laursen earned her her Bachelor of Music Education degree from the University of Wyoming in 2006.
 She received her master’s in Horn Performance from UNT in 2008.
 Before returning to UNT to begin her doctoral degree in the fall of 2010, she taught elementary general music, band, and orchestra for two years in Gillette, Wyoming.
-Additionally, she has taught private lessons in the Dallas-Fort Worth area and in Arkansas.
+Additionally, she has taught private lessons in the Dallas-Fort Worth area, Arkansas, Wyoming, South Dakota, and Iowa.

-Dr. Laursen currently performs with the Northwest Iowa Symphony Orchestra (Sioux Center, IA) and substitutes with the Sioux City Symphony Orchestra (Sioux City, IA).
+Dr. Laursen currently performs with the Northwest Iowa Symphony Orchestra (Sioux Center, IA) and substitutes with the Sioux City Symphony Orchestra (Sioux City, IA) and the South Dakota Symphony Orchestra (Sioux Falls, SD).
 Additionally, she continues to play with natural horn with the Orchestra of New Spain (Dallas, Tx).

 In addition, Dr. Laursen’s hobbies include gardening, canning, and yoga.
-She and tubaist, Dr. Todd Cranson recently got married, and they have a little dog named Joey.
+She and tubaist, Dr. Todd Cranson are married, and they have a little dog named Joey.